Robert Mugabe: Guerrilla war: 1975–1979

 Mugabe focused on the propaganda war, making regular speeches and radio broadcasts.
 In these, he presented himself as a Marxist-Leninist, speaking warmly of Marxist-Leninist revolutionaries like Vladimir Lenin, Joseph Stalin, and Fidel Castro.
 Despite his Marxist views, Mugabe's meetings with Soviet representatives were unproductive, for they insisted on Nkomo's leadership of the revolutionary struggle.
-His relationship with the People's Republic of China was far warmer, as the Chinese Marxist government supplied ZANLA with armaments without any conditions.
+His relationship with the People's Republic of China was far warmer, as the Chinese Maoist government supplied ZANLA with armaments without any conditions.
 He also sought support from Western nations, visiting Western embassies in Mozambique, and travelled to both Western states like Italy and Switzerland and Marxist-governed states like the Soviet Union, China, North Korea, Vietnam, and Cuba.

 Mugabe called for the overthrow of Rhodesia's predominately white government, the execution of Smith and his "criminal gang", the expropriation of white-owned land, and the transformation of Rhodesia into a one-party Marxist state.
 He repeatedly called for violence against the country's white minority, referring to white Rhodesians as "blood-sucking exploiters", "sadistic killers", and "hard-core racists".
 In one typical example, taken from a 1978 radio address, Mugabe declared: "Let us hammer [the white man] to defeat.
 Let us blow up his citadel.
 Let us give him no time to rest.
 Let us chase him in every corner.
 Let us rid our home of this settler vermin".
 For Mugabe, armed struggle was an essential part of the establishment of a new state.
 In contrast to other black nationalist leaders like Nkomo, Mugabe opposed a negotiated settlement with Smith's government.
-In October 1976 ZANU nevertheless established a joint-platform with ZAPU known as the Patriotic Front.
+In October 1976 ZANU nevertheless established a joint platform with ZAPU known as the Patriotic Front.

 In September 1978 Mugabe met with Nkomo in Lusaka.
 He was angry with the latter's secret attempts to negotiate with Smith.